hsiddhu2/hsiddhu2/README.md

 ## 🚀 About Me

-Hi, I'm **Harry Siddhu**, a hands-on AWS Solution Architect with **18+ years** of experience in cloud architecture, system design, and solutions architecture.
-My superpower is continuous learning and exploring new technologies.
+Hi, I'm **Harry Siddhu**, a hands-on AWS Solution Architect with **18+ years** of experience in solutions architecture, system design, software development, implementation etc. My superpower is continuous learning and exploring new technologies.
 I thrive on solving complex problems and delivering innovative solutions that drive business success.

 ### 🎯 My Journey
 Starting as a Backend Development Engineer with **Java & Spring Boot**, I transitioned into cloud technologies where I specialize in building and refactoring IT systems to unlock their full potential in the cloud.